iperson/tn_docs/docs/io_nodes.md

 - Flow Map
 - This layer is 1.0 by default as it is currently empty.

-You can switch between indidual image output and image channels:
+You can switch between individual images and packed image channels as output:

 ![img](../static/img/save_layers_as.gif)